usds/SME-QA-Website/pages/phases/certificate.md

 Hiring managers may conduct additional interviews with applicants from the certificate, or choose instead to rely on the interview transcript notes to determine whether they'll make selections from the certificate.

 To pass over a veteran, hiring managers must meet the requirements of 5 U.S.C. § 3318 and submit a pass over request.
 Due to the rigorousness of this process, it's unlikely you'll be able to pass over a vet for lack of qualifications.
-However, a pass over request is valid if the applicant isn't a good fit for your office based on reference checks or interviews with hiring managers.
+However, a pass over request is valid if the applicant isn't suitable for your office based on reference checks or interviews with hiring managers.
 For more information, see the "[Vet Guide for HR Professionals](https://www.opm.gov/policy-data-oversight/veterans-services/vet-guide-for-hr-professionals/)" on the *OPM Website*.

 ## Selecting Qualified Applicants from a Certificate

 When hiring with this process, there should be *fewer* applicants who make it to onto the certificate based on their qualifications and *more* selections off of the delegated examining certificates.
-Ideally, the extraordinary SME review process that qualifies applicants will allow applicants on the certificate to receive offers for positions at an agency.
+Ideally, the extraordinary SME review process that confirms that an applicant meets the required technical qualifications will allow qualified applicants to receive offers for positions at an agency.
 If there are more qualified applicants on a certificate than available billets at an agency, that agency may choose to share the certificate with other groups or agencies.

 ## Post-Selection